2022–2023 mpox outbreak: Cases per country and territory

-This is a table of confirmed and suspected mpox cases in countries and territories during 2022.
-Countries whose 2022 timeline precede the May 6 index case are shaded orange.
+This is a table of confirmed mpox cases in countries and territories during 2022.
+Countries whose 2022 timeline precede the 6 May index case are shaded orange.
 The table does not include countries where suspected cases were reported but later discarded.

 Timeline of first confirmed cases by country or territory

 Timeline of suspected cases by country or territory

 Countries listed below had only suspected cases at the time of reporting.
 Some countries reported confirmed cases after reporting suspected cases (i.e. Greece, Morocco, Turkey, Ecuador, Peru).
 Countries listed several times reported suspected cases again after they discarded suspected cases before.